 Secure your wireless router

-The security of wireless network is very good using latest encryption technology but we cannot say that it can’t be hacked into.
-Using wireless network many mobile devices, tablets, computers and gaming systems are connected.
-It makes easier and convenient but can leave your devices and information vulnerable.
-The danger is certainly greater.
-You can overcome the risk by using strong password and both hardware and software solution.
+The security of a wireless network is excellent using the latest encryption technology but we cannot say that it can’t be hacked into.
+Using wireless network many mobile devices, tablets, computers, and gaming systems are connected.
+It makes more comfortable and convenient but can leave your devices and information vulnerable.
+The danger is undoubtedly higher.
+You can overcome the risk by using a strong password and both hardware and software solution

 Instruction: Secure your wireless router